jecki/DHParser/documentation_src/manuals/ebnf.rst

-The last result might look surprising at first, but since a paragraph break requires at least one empty line as a separator, the input text is correctly understood by the parser as a sinlge paragrpah with two sentence interspersed by a sinlge whitespace which, incidently, contains a comment::
+The last result might look surprising at first, but since a paragraph break requires at least one empty line as a separator, the input text is correctly understood by the parser as a single paragraph with two sentence interspersed by a single whitespace which, incidentally, contains a comment::

     >>> print(' '.join(nd.tag_name for nd in syntax_tree.pick('paragraph').children))